Buy The Red New Deal on Amazon

 Questions about the author

 Dmitri wrote The Red New Deal to compare his first-hand experience of life under real-world socialism in the USSR with modern pro-socialist trends in Western democracies.
-He wants readers to think critically about what is promised as “free” and to consider the hidden costs to personal freedom and everyday life.
+By sharing concrete stories and memories, he aims to show how quickly certain ideas can gain support when people do not fully understand their cost to personal freedom.

-How can I get in touch or learn more?
+How can I get in touch with Dmitri Dubograev or learn more?

 You can learn more about The Red New Deal and find contact options on the official website.
-The site also links to purchase options, including the Amazon page for the book.
+The site also links to places where you can purchase the book in different formats.

 Get in touch